Search

 • Lucky Dip – Have a selection of inexpensive items wrapped up, and charge $1-$2 per go.

-• Raffle Auction – (AKA Penny sale) Each member buys a set of raffle tickets or coupons (eg 10 tickets for $1), and there are several items to raffle off, each with a bowl next to them.
-Members put their raffle tickets into the bowls of the items they want (they can choose to put one ticket in the bowl or several tickets if they really want it) – then each item has the winner drawn from the bowls.
+• Raffle Auction – Each member buys raffle tickets or coupons (eg 5 tickets for $1), and there are several items to raffle off, each with a bowl next to them.
+Members put their raffle tickets into the bowls of the items they want (they can choose to put one ticket in each bowl or several tickets in the one bowl if they really want that item) – then each item has the winner drawn from the bowls.

 • Mystery Auction – Everyone brings a wrapped gift worth $5 or $10, in a particular theme.
 People then bid on the mystery package without knowing what is inside it.
 You could set a maximum bid for each item so that it doesn’t go beyond a certain limit.
 The chapter gets to keep all raised funds.